 From Los Cabos to the Copper Canyon

-Day 2: La Paz – Topolobampo (Los Mochis) – El Fuerte
+Day 2: La Paz – Los Mochis – El Fuerte

-Early transfer from the hotel to the ferry pier.
-07:00 – departure with the ferry from La Paz, Baja California to the Topolobampo bay (Los Mochis).
-15:00 – arrival to the Topolobampo bay which is famous for its marine park.
-There is tune, shrimps, shells, oysters and crabs.
-It’s half harbor, half reserve.
-Meeting at the harbor and transfer (about 2 hours) to El Fuerte, Sinaloa state.
-El Fuerte is a very harmonious town that combines historical, natural and architectural attractions.
+By Ferry or flight from La Paz to Los Mochis (according to your request and availability).
+Upon arrival it is optional to visit the Topolobampo bay which is famous for its marine park.
+There are tunas, shrimps, shells, oysters, and crabs.
+It’s half port and half reserve.
+Transfer for about 2 hours to the picturesque town El Fuerte, located in the State of Sinaloa.
+El Fuerte is a small but very harmonious town that combines historical, natural, and architectural attractions.
 Local people always observed traditions and cultural values during lots of centuries.
 That is why the town was registered in the list of “Mexico’s magic towns”.
-Here the legend of brave Zorro was born.
-Local citizens affirm that this character was real and also say his name: Don Diego de la Vega.
+The famous legend of the brave Zorro was born in here.
+Local citizens affirm that this character was real and say his name: Don Diego de la Vega.
 The house of the national hero is preserved.
 Tourists can also see the show which is called “Happy hour with Zorro”.
 Hotel check-in.
-Free time for walk through the town.
+Free time for walk through this beautiful town.

-Day 5: Creel – Chihuahua (tour to Mennonites Community)
+Day 5: Creel – Mennonites Community - Chihuahua

-10:00 – departure to the excursion.
-You will visit the spectacular and quiet lake Arareco, located 5 km south from the city.
-Among other points of interest there are thermal springs in Recouata, cliffs of unusual form in Valle de Los Hongos.
-The next place we will visit is the village of the indigenous peoples Tarahumara.
-Tarahumara (the translation is “foot-runner”) – Native American people who live on the side hills of Cooper Canyon in the state of Chihuahua.
+Today you will visit the spectacular and quiet lake Arareko, located 5 km south from the town.
+Among other points of interest there are the thermal waters of Recowata, cliffs of unusual form in Valle de Los Hongos.
+The next place we will visit is the village of the indigenous Tarahumara people.
+Tarahumara (the translation is “foot-runner”) are Native American people who live on the side hills of the Cooper Canyon in the State of Chihuahua.
 They are renowned for their long-distance running ability.
-Their record is not the speed but the length of the distance.
+Their record is not the speed but the length.
 The tour continues in the city of Cuauhtemoc, where one of the biggest Mennonites community lives.
-Mennonites are protestant group close to baptism.
-You will see their household during the lunch in the authentic Mennonite house.
-The table will be served with cheese, freshly baked bread, different jams, cookies, apple pies – everything made by tireless workaholics – Mennonites.
-Transfer to Chihuahua.
-Arrival to the hotel.
-Accommodation in the hotel.
+Mennonites are a Protestant group close to the Baptists.
+You will see their houses and can taste the delicious cheese, freshly baked bread, different jams, cookies, apple pies – everything made by the Mennonites, a tireless workaholic people.
+Arrival to Chihuahua to check-in in the hotel.
 Time for rest.

-City tour, visit of central square of the city, main cathedral and Pancho Villa museum – famous leader of Mexican Revolution in 1912 (day off: Monday).
-In the museum you will not only see personal items of Pancho, but also a big collection of the photos and documents that reflect historical events of that time.
+We will do a very interesting City tour, visiting the main square of the city, to the main cathedral, and the Pancho Villa Museum, famous leader of Mexican Revolution in 1912 (museum closes on Monday).
+In the museum you will not only see personal items of Pancho Villa, but also a big collection of the photos and documents that reflect historical events of that time.
 Transfer to the airport in the evening.